 Why Is Strengthening the Adductors Important?

-Stretching, toning, and strengthening your hip adductors and other hip muscles is critical because it can help improve your sports performance by enhancing your hip extension, flexion, as well as internal and external rotational power.
+Strengthening the adductors is important because it can help improve your sports performance by enhancing your hip extension, flexion, and internal and external rotational power.

 These movements separate outstanding from average athletes, especially in sports like figure-skating and others already mentioned.